 - (e) In March 2012, the BSP approved the outsourcing of several functions to BDO Unibank.
 The arrangement will allow the Bank to tap the resources and expertise of BDO Unibank in the areas covered by the new agreement, specifically in the Bank's asset management, central operations, human resources management, information technology, internal audit services and risk management.
-The total expense incurred pertaining to this contract is presented as part of Service, Management and Professional Fees under Other Expenses account in the 2021 and 2020 statements of income, respectively.
-As of December 31, 2021 and 2020, there are no outstanding liabilities in relation to the agreement. - (f) The trust operation of the Bank entered into an agreement with trust operation of BDO Unibank, a fund provider for UITF transactions.
+The total expense incurred pertaining to this contract is presented as part of Service, Management and Professional Fees under Other Expenses account in the statements of income.
+As of December 31, 2022 and 2021, there are no outstanding liabilities in relation to the agreement. - (f) The trust operation of the Bank entered into an agreement with trust operation of BDO Unibank, a fund provider for UITF transactions.
 There were no outstanding balance from this transaction.
-The total trust fees earned amounting to P64,085,845 and P64,107,308 in 2021 and 2020, respectively (see Note 19). - BDO Life Assurance Company Inc., an entity under common ownership, entered into agreement with the Bank.
-The total trust fees earned amounting to P96,719 and P198,494 in 2021 and 2020, respectively.
-The total trust fees is presented as part of Trust fees under Other Income account in the statements of income (see Note 19). - (g) In 2021 and 2020, the Bank entered into currency forward transactions with BDO Unibank.
-The outstanding derivative assets and liabilities are shown as part of Financial assets at FVTPL under Trading and Investment Securities account and Derivative Financial Liabilities account in statements of financial position (see Notes 7 and 16). - (h) The Bank pays for the group life insurance of its employees and life & accident insurance of enrolled qualified remitters to BDO Life Assurance Company Inc. Total amount paid is included as part of Insurance under Other Expenses account in the statements of income.
-The total insurance amounted to P493,153 and P523,139 in 2021 and 2020, respectively. - (i) In 2021 and 2020, the Bank granted a secured, interest-bearing loan amounting to P15,000,000 for a term of one year to a related party.
-The same loan was renewed in 2021 for another one year.
-The loan bears an annual interest of 3.25% and 3.68% in 2021 and 2020, respectively.
+The total trust fees earned amounting to P62,891,790 and P64,085,845 in 2022 and 2021, respectively (see Note 19). - BDO Life Assurance Company Inc., an entity under common ownership, entered into agreement with the Bank.
+The total trust fees earned amounting to P89,473 and P96,719 in 2022 and 2021, respectively.
+The total trust fees is presented as part of Trust fees under Other Income account in the statements of income (see Note 19). - (g) In 2022 and 2021, the Bank entered into currency forward transactions with BDO Unibank.
+The outstanding derivative assets and liabilities are shown as part of Financial Assets at FVTPL under Trading and Investment Securities account and Derivative Financial Liabilities account in statements of financial position (see Notes 7 and 16). - (h) The Bank pays for the group life insurance of its employees and life & accident insurance of enrolled qualified remitters to BDO Life Assurance Company Inc. Total amount paid is included as part of Insurance under Other Expenses account in the statements of income.
+The total insurance amounted to P640,832 and P493,153 in 2022 and 2021, respectively. - (i) In 2022 and 2021, the Bank granted a secured, interest-bearing loan amounting to P5,000,000 and P15,000,000, respectively, for a term of one year to a related party.
+The same loan was renewed in 2022 for another one year.
+The loan bears an annual interest of 7.00% and 3.25% in 2022 and 2021, respectively.